k-Spectra of weakly-c-Balanced Words: Cardinalities of -Spectra of Weakly- -Balanced Words

-By Proposition~\ref{lem2^k-1} we get that $7$ is a possible cardinality of the set of scattered factors of length $3$ of strictly balanced words of length $6$ and, moreover, that exactly the words $\ta^2\tb^2\ta\tb$ and $\ta\tb\ta^2\tb^2$ (and symmetric words obtained by reversal and renaming) have seven different scattered factors.
-The following lemma demonstrates that there always exists a strictly balanced word $w$ of length $2k$ such that $|\ScatFact_k(w)| = 2k$.
+By Proposition~\ref{lem2^k-1} we get that $7$ is a possible cardinality of the set of scattered factors of length $3$ of weakly-$0$-balanced words of length $6$ and, moreover, that exactly the words $\ta^2\tb^2\ta\tb$ and $\ta\tb\ta^2\tb^2$ (and symmetric words obtained by reversal and renaming) have seven different scattered factors.
+The following theorem demonstrates that there always exists a weakly-$0$-balanced word $w$ of length $2k$ such that $|\ScatFact_k(w)| = 2k$.
 Thus, for the case $k=3$ also the question if six is a possible cardinality of $\ScatFact_3(w)$ can be answered positively.